 Very similar to the Library of Congress’s selection of vintage and antique images and book scans, with a focus on New York-related objects.
 They have a huge selection of scanned music sheets and stereographs, as well as some excellent maps and even restaurant menus.
 Be sure to select the “public domain” ticky box when you search to make sure you only see those results.

 >>> Here’s 5 of my best tips for getting the most out of the NYPL Digital Collections.

 A similar range of items to the Smithsonian, but more focused specifically on art.
-Some great illustrations here in particular.
+Some great illustrations here in particular!
 A little confusing to search through, since they separate things out by individual collections, but the filters seems to work pretty well.
 Honestly, I keep forgetting that this exists– I need to check here more!

-A collection of images under various usage licenses, so be sure to double-check.
+This is a specific part of Flickr which is a collection of images under various usage licenses, so be sure to double-check.
 Some images have a “NoDerivs” license, which means you can’t change it; others have a non-commercial license, etc. I tend to just search under Public Domain Mark or Public Domain Dedication.
 Many museums and libraries host their digital collections on Flickr, which can means it’s a little faster to search through multiple databases at once.

 Want more?
 Wikipedia has a whole page of resources for public domain images!